shakfu/cymongoose/README.md

-# pymongoose
+# cymongoose

 Python bindings for the Mongoose embedded networking library, built with Cython.

 ## Overview

-**pymongoose** provides Pythonic access to [Mongoose](https://github.com/cesanta/mongoose), a lightweight embedded networking library written in C. It supports HTTP servers, WebSocket, TCP/UDP sockets, and more through a clean, event-driven API.
+**cymongoose** provides Pythonic access to [Mongoose](https://github.com/cesanta/mongoose), a lightweight embedded networking library written in C. It supports HTTP servers, WebSocket, TCP/UDP sockets, and more through a clean, event-driven API.

 ## Features